 - Development –if a person takes drugs at an early age, they are likely to mess up their brains that are still developing, which can make it difficult for them to make good decisions.
 These are all factors that can or cannot lead to an addiction.

-Evoke Wellness MA Can Help With Different Types of Addiction
+Evoke Wellness at Cohasset Can Help With Different Types of Addiction

 Evoke Wellness at Cohasset provides men, women, and families with comprehensive, integrated care to set a solid and lasting foundation for lifelong recovery from substance use disorders.
 Our facilities are staffed by experienced and compassionate professionals, including licensed therapists and psychiatrists, addiction specialists, and highly qualified support staff.
 Our team members are extremely understanding and treat each client with an unmatched level of respect.